What is a jumbo loan?

 PMI (Private Mortgage Insurance) | Not typically required, due to the higher down payment | Required if down payment is less than 20% |

-Alternatives to a jumbo loan
+Applying for a jumbo loan

-- Check your credit score: Jumbo loans have stricter credit requirements due to the higher loan amounts.
+Jumbo loans have stricter credit requirements due to the higher loan amounts.

-- Gather required documents: You will need comprehensive documentation for a jumbo loan, including detailed proof of income, tax returns, extensive employment verification and a complete list of assets and liabilities.
+You will need comprehensive documentation for a jumbo loan, including detailed proof of income, tax returns, extensive employment verification and a complete list of assets and liabilities.

-- Submit your loan application: Once you’ve found your perfect home, it’s time to submit your jumbo loan application along with all the necessary documentation.
+Once you’ve found your perfect home, it’s time to submit your jumbo loan application along with all the necessary documentation.

-- Loan processing and property appraisal: The lender will assess your financial background, conduct a thorough credit check, and appraise the property to ensure it can support the loan amount.
+The lender will assess your financial background, conduct a thorough credit check, and appraise the property to ensure it can support the loan amount.

 Looking for more guidance?